 Founded in 1998, Black Star Farms has become a true one-of-a-kind destination nestled among the scenic rolling hills of the Leelanau Peninsula.
-The international acclaimed wines, luxurious Inn, decadent wine paired culinary events and unparalleled hospitality has become a unique way for wine lovers to retreat to the heart of Northern Michigan Wine Country.
+The international acclaimed wines, luxurious Inn, decadent wine-paired culinary events, and unparalleled hospitality have become a unique way for wine lovers to retreat to the heart of Northern Michigan Wine Country.

 In 2007 Black Star Farms Old Mission opened in what used to be the popular Underwood Farms.
-It now houses a state of the art wine processing facility and cozy tasting room surrounded by views of vineyards, orchards, and Grand Traverse Bay.
+It now houses a state-of-the-art wine processing/distilling facility and cozy tasting room surrounded by views of vineyards, orchards, and Grand Traverse Bay.
 The Wineries at Black Star Farms have achieved state, national, and international awards for their exceptional wines and spirits.

 Our region is fast becoming recognized for producing fine wines.
 Liquor.com named Leelanau Peninsula one of the 8 Stunning Wine Regions to Discover in 2017.
 The “lake effect” climate enables the growth of classic vinifera grape varieties such as Chardonnay, Riesling, Cabernet Franc, and Pinot Noir.
 Black Star Farms varietal wines are regionally expressive and of high character.
 Our fruit is sourced from both the proprietor’s vineyards and our local grower partners on Leelanau and Old Mission Peninsulas.
 This diversity allows us to obtain consistent quality across vintages.
 Our wines reflect this quality, from the premium Arcturos label to our sparkling and fruit wines, and represent the best efforts of our skilled winemaking team.

 We invite you to ignite your senses!
-Take in the beauty of our property, then relax at the Inn, waking in the morning to smells of a farm-fresh breakfast that awaits you.
-Sample our award-winning wines at our friendly and spacious tasting room then grab lunch at our seasonal Hearth & Vine Café.
+Take in the beauty of our property, then relax at the Inn, waking to the smells of a farm-fresh breakfast that awaits you.
+Sample our award-winning wines at our friendly and spacious tasting room, then grab lunch at our seasonal Hearth & Vine Café.
 Experience an elegant Arcturos Dinner or get some fresh air by hiking our onsite trails.
-There is so much to discover at Black Star Farms, plan your trip today!
+There is so much to discover at Black Star Farms.
+Plan your trip today!

 “It’s hard to argue with a great business plan, incredible wine, attention to detail and a sense of Michigan pride.”